WayneDW/WayneDW.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year Ph.D. candidate at [Purdue University](https://www.purdue.edu/science/).
-I work with Prof. [Guang Lin](https://www.math.purdue.edu/~lin491/) and [Faming Liang](https://www.stat.purdue.edu/~fmliang/) and my research focuses on **scalable Monte Carlo methods** for efficient statistical inference in large-scale complex systems, in particular for problems arising in deep learning and big data.
+I work with Prof. [Guang Lin](https://www.math.purdue.edu/~lin491/) and [Faming Liang](https://www.stat.purdue.edu/~fmliang/) and my research focuses on **scalable Monte Carlo methods** for efficient statistical inference in large-scale complex systems, in particular for problems arising in deep learning.

 <!--- My interests include uncertainty quantification, non-convex optimization, feature selection, and reinforcement learning with theory and applications. -->

 Before that, I was a research intern at [Yahoo research](https://research.yahoo.com/), Sunnyvale (Summer 2019) and a senior research engineer at [Baidu](https://www.baidu.com/) (2012-2015).
-I got a bachelor's degree in Information and Computing Science at [BJTU](https://www.bjtu.edu.cn/) in 2012.
+I got a bachelor's degree in Information and Computing Science at [BJTU](https://www.bjtu.edu.cn/) in 2012 and a M.S. in Mathematics with specialization in Computational Finance in 2017.

 Contact: lastname106 purdue dot edu